-6. Dividend Prospects
+7. Dividend Prospects

-The dividend prospects are highly contingent upon the outcome of certain key areas of investigation, including the CB litigation.
+The dividend prospects remain highly contingent upon the outcome of certain key areas of the Joint Liquidators' investigations, including the CB litigation.
 At this stage, it is not appropriate to estimate the level of dividend that may ultimately be available to unsecured creditors.

-7. Liquidators' Remuneration and Outlays
+8. Liquidators' Remuneration and Outlays

-In addition to the fees drawn from the liquidation estate, as noted above, the Committee has also approved the further Joint Liquidators' remuneration:
+In addition to the fees drawn from the liquidation estate to date, as noted above, the Committee has also approved the further remuneration and outlays of the Joint Liquidators: